-Thus, if the third party has a limited policy, and your client is not going to be made whole by the settlement, make the argument to the lien claimant that the settlement does not fully compensate your client for their injuries or damages.
+In the case where the defendant has a limited policy, such that your client will not be made whole by the settlement, make the argument to the lien claimant that the settlement does not fully compensate your client for their injuries or damages.

 As stated above, there are some policies that specifically waive any rights to argue the make whole doctrine.
-Even if a policy includes this language, many insurers will consider the equities of the situation, so make the argument regardless of whether it is allowed by the policy or not.
+Even if a policy includes this language, insurers may consider the equities of the situation, so make the argument regardless of whether it is allowed by the policy or not.

 Tip #9: Reduce for Common Fund

 Finally, the common fund doctrine allows for reduction for attorney's fees and pro rata share of costs. "[A] litigant or a lawyer who recovers a common fund for the benefit of persons other than himself or his client is entitled to a reasonable attorney's fee from the fund as a whole."
 US Airways v.
 McCutchen (2013) 133 S. Ct.
 1537, 1545 citing Boeing Co. v.
 Van Gemert (1980) 100 S.Ct.
 745. Under this doctrine, the lien claims must be reduced by the same percentage for attorney fees as the client is being charged as well as the proportionate share of the costs incurred by your client.
 US Airways also held that the common fund rule serves as the default if the contract is silent on the issue.

 In California, this reduction is reflected in California Civ.
 Code section 3040(f) which states: A lien subject to subdivision (a) or (b) is subject to pro rata reduction, commensurate with the enrollee's or insured's reasonable attorney's fees and costs, in accordance with the common fund doctrine.